Agent Memory

 Building an Agent Journal That Catches Its Own Lies by Tracking Prediction Errors

-How tracking the delta between what an AI agent predicts will happen and what actually happens creates a self-correcting feedback loop.
+How tracking the delta between what an AI agent predicts will happen and what actually happens creates a self-correcting feedback loop - with concrete journal entry formats, implementation code, and real failure examples.

 What Legacy Means for AI Agents - CLAUDE.md Files and Memory Systems